osklunds/ImageResizer/README.md

 ## How to use

+Make sure you are in the root directory of the project.

 ### Compile

-To compile the program, you need `ant` to be installed.
+To compile the program, you need to have `ant` installed.

-TODO
+- `ant clean` for cleaning the build directory.
+- `ant compile` for compiling.
+- `ant jar` for compiling and packaing into a `.jar` file.
+- `ant run ...` for running.
+See more about the needed arguments in the next section.
+- `ant` for all the above.

 ### Run